40 Project Management Skills: Soft, Hard & Technical Skills

 Teams are made of people and people have personalities.
 There are many different types of team members and they all have to get along.
 Having interpersonal skills brings the best out of your project team and helps with conflict resolution.

-Projects are problems, so having the skills to solve those problems means that your project is more likely to deliver success.
+Projects are problems, so having the skills to solve those problems means that your project, program or project portfolio is more likely to deliver success.
 Think of problems as puzzles that you have to figure out.
 There are many problem-solving tools out there to help you along the way.

 Finally, let’s explore some personal qualities or personality traits that are important when pursuing a career in project management.